joakimk/devbox-tools/README.md

   - [ ] Plugins for all things our projects depend upon
 - OS
   - [ ] Rebase on ubuntu 14.04 so we don't need to change the default base os for a long time
+- VM
+  - [ ] Import all refinements from the internal auctionet devbox Vagrantfile (it's easier to try things out in a real environment first and import it here later)
+  - Rename support/Vagrantfile to support/Vagrantfile.template (or .erb? and use templating where needed)

 **High level roadmap: 1.0: public release**